-Sterling silver pair of tazzas or compotes by American designer Gorham, in the Gregorian pattern number A1303 from 1926.
-Measuring approximately 4.1 inches tall and 9.1 inches in diameter at top.
-Weighing 34.7 troy ounces in total.
-Bearing hallmarks as shown.
+Gorham, sterling silver pair of tazzas or compotes, in the Gregorian pattern number A1303 from 1926.
+Each measures 4'' in height by 9'' in diameter and 9.1 inches in diameter at the top and bears hallmarks as shown.
+Total weight is 34.8 troy ounces.

 During the heyday of American silver manufacturing, approximately 1850–1940, Gorham was highly influential.
 The White House has used Gorham silver services during many administrations.
 Mary Todd Lincoln purchased an impressive tea and flatware service for use in the White House in 1859.
 Mrs. Ulysses S. Grant asked Gorham to commemorate the country's one-hundredth anniversary with a spectacular Century Vase that contained over 2,000 oz (57,000 g) of sterling silver, and in 1899, it produced a grand "loving cup" composed of 70,000 dimes was designed for Admiral George Dewey.
 Colonel Henry Jewett Furber placed the largest single commission Gorham ever received for what became known as the famous Furber service.
 The opulent 740-piece service represents Victorian era dining at its most elaborate.
 The monumental silver and parcel-gilt "Neptune" epergne made for Furber as part of this service was displayed at the Philadelphia Centennial Exposition in 1876.
 Gorham artisans also sculpted the famous monument of George Washington in the Capitol's Rotunda and the statue of Theodore Roosevelt in New York.